 $176 – Is the average commission paid to US Active Distributors each month.
 That is a yearly income of $2112, according to their numbers.

 Nu Skin means anyone can do the business just from being a user of their products.
-Well, I could not and I ended up spending a lot on their products!
+Well, I could not and I ended up spending way too much on their products!

-Let Me Break It Down Further – What Will it Cost to Join Nu Skin?
+Let Me Break It Down Further – What Will It Cost To Join Nu Skin?

-Product Package Costs
+Product Package Cost

-Like you read in the summary of my own experience with Nu Skin, you first have to purchase a product package.
+Like you read in the summary of my experience with Nu Skin, you first have to purchase a product package.
 The product packages start from $475 up to $1519.